reshsix/libmaid/docs/mp.md

 Words are used in a little-endian way

-Temporary values are not cleared by the end of functions

 <details>
 <summary>maid_mp_word</summary>
 Type that contains a word: u64 on systems with 128-bits integer support,